How to Grow and Care for Monstera Deliciosa

 Monstera are hemi epiphytes which means they use aerial roots to climb up trees in their native environment.

-A moss or coir pole provides more mature monstera plants with a structure to climb which prevents it from drooping over and creates a tall dramatic look to your plant, rather then sprawling all over the floor.
+Therefore, you need to provide mature monstera plants with a moss or coconut coir pole as a structure to climb, which prevents them from drooping over and creates a tall, dramatic look for your plant, rather than sprawling all over the floor.

 Monstera plant with a coir pole.